microsoft/vscode-docs/docs/getstarted/userinterface.md

 ![minimap](images/userinterface/minimap.png)

-If you would like to disable minimap, you can set `"editor.minimap.enabled": false` in your user or workspace [settings](/docs/getstarted/settings.md).
+>**Tip:** You can move the minimap to the left hand side or disable it completely by respectively setting `"editor.minimap.side": "left"` or `"editor.minimap.enabled": false` in your user or workspace [settings](/docs/getstarted/settings.md).

 ### Indent Guides